zeusta/Docs/extensions/Guide By Functions/Magento 2/Reward Points Plus.md

-# REWARD POINTS - MAGENTO 2
+# REWARD POINTS -  USER GUIDE FOR MAGENTO 2

-**Version 1.0.3**
+**Version 1.1.0**

-*Confidential Information Notice*<br/>

-*Copyright 2017.
-All Rights Reserved.
-Any unauthorized reproduction of this document is prohibited.
-This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
-Permitted reproductions, in whole or in part, shall bear this notice.*
+[Magento Reward Points](https://www.magestore.com/reward-points) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.

 ----------------